welteki/docs.actuated.dev/docs/install-agent.md

 ## Install the Actuated Agent

+1. Install your license for actuated

+    The license is available in the email you received when you purchased your subscription.
+If someone else bought the subscription, they should be able to forward it to you.

+    Run the following, then paste in your license, hit enter once, then Control + D to save the file.

+    ```bash
+    mkdir -p ~/.actuated
+    cat > ~/.actuated/LICENSE
+    ```

-1. Download the Actuated Agent and installation script to the server
+2. Download the Actuated Agent and installation script to the server

     > Setting up an ARM64 agent?
 Wherever you see `agent` in a command, change it to: `agent-arm64`.
 So instead of `agent keygen` you'd run `agent-arm64 keygen`.